NISRA-Tech-Lab/99-teo-evawg-dashboard/README.md

 | domabuse_data_prep.R        | domestic-abuse.qmd                                                   |
 | pps_data_prep.R             | public-prosecution.qmd                                               |

 The 'Home' page content is within the `index.qmd` file.
-Quarto dashboards always use the `index.qmd` file as it's home page and will be the defaulkt page that is used for links on the dashboard title etc.
+Quarto dashboards always use the `index.qmd` file as it's home page and will be the default page that is used for links on the dashboard title etc.

+## CONFIG
+The `config.R` file contains information and settings that are required for the production of the dashboard to run smoothly:
+   - R package list.
+   - `data_folder`: This variable contains the directory location information for the data folder.
+   - Current-year variables that need set each year for the various sections of the dashboard:
+           - `currentyear`: The current year that the publication is being created in.
+           - Other current-year variables that should be set to the current-year that you have the data for e.g. `nilt_currentyear' may be set to `2023` but `da_currentyear` (domestic abuse) may be set to `2024/25`.